-1. What does the story have to do with our Bible Verse: 1 John 4:10: "In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins."?
+1. What does the story have to do with our Bible Verse: 1 John 4:10: "This is love: not that we loved God, but that He loved us and sent his Son as an atoning sacrifice for our sins."?

 God the Father loved His Son more than a thousand worlds.
-Yet, He loved His sinful people so much, that He was willing to send Him away from His bosom-the deepest of fellowship-to suffer and die as the propitiation--the payment that satisfied God's good and right wrath-- for the sins of His people.
+Yet, He loved His sinful people so much, that He was willing to send Him away from His bosom-the deepest of fellowship-to suffer and die as the atoning sacrifice for His people.
 Jesus, God's Son, loved His Father and God's people so much that He was willing to do this, even though it was very, very, very hard.